From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 • Joyce Meyer: A survivor of over 200 instances of rape by her father, Joyce used her trauma to build a ministry that helps millions.
 She teaches that while the abuse wasn’t your fault, your recovery is your responsibility.

-Abuse may have been a chapter in your story, but it is not the end.
+Again, abuse may have been a chapter in your story, but it is not the end.
 As you navigate this journey, remember that God knows your name and has a plan for your restoration.

 Watch: He Knows My Name – Francesca Battistelli